United States Amateur Hockey Association: History

 The United States Amateur Hockey Association (USAHA) was founded on October 25, 1920 in Philadelphia.
 The International Skating Union of America which had governed ice hockey until then, resolved to turn over control of the sport with the approval of the Amateur Athletic Union (AAU).
 The USAHA also inherited the existing affiliation agreement with the Canadian Amateur Hockey Association (CAHA), which allowed teams from the USAHA to play against teams in either the AAU or the CAHA.

 William S. Haddock from Pittsburgh was elected the first president of the USAHA.
 The original eight teams in the USAHA included the Pittsburgh Yellow Jackets, and teams from Boston, Cleveland, New York City, Philadelphia, and three from Minnesota including Duluth, Eveleth, and Saint Paul.
 Later additions were the Boston Athletic Association, the Fort Pitt Hornets, Milwaukee, Minneapolis, and three transfers from the American Amateur Hockey Association which included teams from Calumet, Houghton and Sault Ste.
 Marie, Michigan.
 The USAHA divided its team into three divisions for the first two seasons, with teams grouped in the east, the mid-west and northwest.
 From 1922 onward, the association was grouped into eastern and western divisions.

 In 1922, an annual post-season series was arranged for the USAHA champion to play the senior hockey champion of the CAHA for the Hamilton B. Wills Trophy, but no such series was played for various reasons.
 In 1923, the USAHA and the CAHA negotiated an agreement to govern the migration of senior hockey players between the associations.
 Persistent disagreements on player movements between the USAHA and the CAHA, led to CAHA president Silver Quilty cancelling the agreement in 1925.
 The USAHA stopped league play after the 1924–25 season.
 The Pittsburgh Yellow Jackets joined the National Hockey League, and the western teams were reorganized as the Central Hockey League in 1925, which later became the American Hockey Association in 1926.

 The association had faced difficulties with consistent refereeing, and the lack of suitable ice for the whole season since most teams played on natural outdoor ice surfaces instead of arenas.
-The Minneapolis Arena, and the Duquesne Gardens in Pittsburgh were the largest rinks at the time.
+The Minneapolis Arena, and the Duquesne Garden in Pittsburgh were the largest rinks at the time.
 The association also struggled with attendance figures due to the varying arena capacities.

 Although league play ceased in 1925, the USAHA continued to oversee amateur hockey in the United States, included United States Olympic hockey team.
 The USAHA selected the Augsburg College hockey team to represent the US at the 1928 Winter Olympics, however the American Olympic Committee, led by Douglas MacArthur, refused to certify the Augsburg team due to the lack of Olympic trials.
 Haddock insisted that the Augsburg team was the only one in the country that had the ability and the funds to compete in the Olympics and refused to approve any other team.
 As a result, the United States did not have an Olympic hockey team in 1928.
 In 1930, the USAHA was dissolved and the AAU took control of ice hockey.